Skip to Main Content

 Physical Address: 475 Leisure Trail, Ridgeway, VA 24148 (Located off of Old Mill Road)

-From Martinsville: Travel south on US-220 BUS S for 4.5 miles.
-Turn left onto Old Sand Rd and proceed 0.6 miles.
-Turn left onto Rt.
-642/ Eggleston Falls Rd, then turn right to stay on Eggleston Falls Rd., continuing 2.1 miles.
-Turn right onto Old Mill Rd.
-Turn right onto Leisure Trail and continue to parking area.
+From Martinsville, head south on US-220 BUS/S. Memorial Blvd/Greensboro Rd, turn left onto SR-782/Old Sand Rd, turn left onto SR-642/Eggleston Falls Rd, turn right to stay on SR-642/Eggleston Falls Rd, turn right onto SR-640/Old Mill Rd, turn right onto Leisure Trail and follow it to one of the parking areas.

 Site Information